-The extreme point which I had now gained forms one end of a horseshoe or amphitheatre; the other extremity is a high mountain exactly opposite, at about two miles' distance.
-The bend of the horseshoe forms a circuit of about six miles, the rim of which is a wall of precipices and steep patina mountains which are about 600 or 700 feet above the basin or the bottom of the amphitheatre.
-The tops of the mountains are covered with good open forest, and ribbonlike strips descend to the base.
-The base forms an uneven shelf of great extent, about 2,000 feet above the villages.
+The extreme point of the ridge which I had now gained forms one end of a horse-shoe or amphitheatre; the other extremity is formed by a high mountain exactly opposite, at about two miles' distance.
+The bend of the horse-shoe forms a circuit of about six miles, the rim of which is a wall of precipices and steep patina mountains, which are about six or seven hundred feet above the basin or the bottom of the amphitheatre.
+The tops of the mountains are covered with good open forest, and ribbon-like strips descend to the base.
+Now the base forms an uneven shelf of great extent, about two thousand fect above the villages.
 This shelf or valley appears to have suffered at some remote period from a terrible inundation.
-Landslips of great size and innumerable deep gorges and ravines furrow the bottom of the basin, until at length a principal fissure carries away the united streams to the paddy fields below.
+Landslips of great size and innumerable deep gorges and ravines furrow the bottom of the basin, until at length a principal fissure carries away the united streams to the paddy-fields below.